A new model for natural groupings in high-dimensional data

 This situation does not present a high likelihood of finding structure by random projection.
-As Diaconis and Freedman note in their paper \cite{DiaconisPersi1984AoGP}, one-dimensional projections of points sampled from this distribution will generally be indistinguishable from points sampled from a Gaussian distribution.
+Indeed, the model fits the assumption of Theorems 1.1 and 1.2 in Diaconis and Freedman \cite{DiaconisPersi1984AoGP}, which states that one-dimensional projections of points sampled from this distribution will generally be indistinguishable from points sampled from a Gaussian distribution.